digitalocean/k8s-adoption-journey/docs/05-ci-cd/setup-continuous-integration.md

                   echo "[INFO] Remember to run the DOCR garbage collector from time to time!"
         ```

-6. Save the workflow file, commit, and push changes to your git repository `main` branch.
+6. Save the workflow file, commit, and push changes to your git repository `main` branch (**you may need to temporarily disable `main` branch protection first**).

+    !!!note
+        - Depending on your setup, you may want to adjust the following environment variables at the top of your workflow file:
+        ```yaml
+        env:
+          DOCR_ENDPOINT: "registry.digitalocean.com/<YOUR_REGISTRY_NAME_HERE>"
+          CLUSTER_NAME: "<YOUR_DEV_DOKS_CLUSTER_NAME_HERE>"
+          REGION: "<YOUR_DEV_DOKS_CLUSTER_REGION_HERE>"
+          K8S_NAMESPACE: "<YOUR_PROJECT_CUSTOM_NAMESPACE_HERE>-${{ github.event.pull_request.number }}"
+        ```
+        - In order to run deployment tests, the example CI workflow provided in this guide creates a dedicated Kubernetes namespace to deploy microservices on your target DOKS development cluster.
+It is suffixed using the PR number which is unique across PRs.
+When it finishes, it will try to clean up all associated resources such as the provisioned Kubernetes namespace, and docker images from the registry.
+For docker registry, you still need to run garbage collection (not triggered automatically in the workflow because it puts the DOCR in read-only mode, hence other PR workflows will fail at the docker clean up step).

 Explanation for the above configuration:

 - `on.pull_request` - triggers the `Online Boutique PR CI` workflow on pull request events only.
 - `on.pull_request.branches` - triggers the `Online Boutique PR CI` workflow whenever a pull request event is detected for the specified list of branches.
 In this case only `main` branch is desired.
 - `on.pull_requests.paths-ignore` - list of repository paths used for filtering.
 The `Online Boutique PR CI`  workflow is triggered only on paths **not present** in the `paths-ignore` list.
 Basically, everything is included (microservices as well), except for Kustomize logic, README files, and workflows logic.
 Kustomize configuration is dealt in a separate workflow, because it's not related to microservices application logic.
 - `env` - sets environment variables to use for the whole pipeline.
-Usually, environment variables control CI workflow behavior (such as telling Tilt how to load environment specific profiles).
+Usually, environment variables control workflow logic.
 - `jobs` - defines list of job to run inside the pipeline such as unit tests, deployment tests, etc.
 - `strategy.matrix` - use a matrix build type.
 Runs the unit tests in parallel for each project type combination.
 This approach is a perfect match for projects using multiple components, such as microservices.
 It also cuts down the time required to build and test each component.
 Each element from the matrix sets the project name, and the language being used.
 - `steps` - list of steps to execute as part of the workflow jobs.
 For each project component (or microservice), the following list of actions is executed: